bschwendiman90/cms-tech-blog/readme.md

 ## Usage

 A user can create a new account using the sign up button on the login page.
 After signing up the user can use the dashboard to create a new post.
 They can go to the homepage and click on a post to add a new comment.
 They can use the see comments button to see all of the comments for a given post.
-In the comments page they can click on the post to either update it or delete it if they are the original user.
+In the dashboard page they can click on the post to either update it or delete it if they are the original user.

 [Live Site](https://cms-tech-blog-xgm4.onrender.com)